Dark565/redseen/README.md

 ## Copyright

-RedSeen is licensed under the Lesser General Purpose License v3 (LGPLv3).
+RedSeen is licensed under the GNU Lesser General Public License v3 (LGPLv3).
 See LICENSE.
 For the list of contributors, see CONTRIBUTORS.md.